End-to-End Example

 name = "inbound-policy"

-managing_account = var.account_id
+managing_account = data.ixapi_account.account.id

-consuming_account = var.account_id
+consuming_account = data.ixapi_account.account.id

 entries {